Resource Recovery Complex

 Special wastes including tires, wood waste, construction and demolition wastes and white goods (refrigerators, washing machines, etc.) are processed at the bulky materials recycling center.
 White goods containing freon, such as refrigerators and air conditioners, are stockpiled in a separate area to facilitate the recovery of freon prior to transport to a scrap metal market.
 The County utilizes a tub grinder to reduce the size of various wood wastes accepted at the Complex.
 Woodchips are utilized as an amendment at the Composting facility and as alternate daily cover for the active landfill.

-Household & Small Quantity Generator Hazardous Waste Facility
+Household & Very Small Quantity Generator Hazardous Waste Facility

 This facility serves both residents within the County and small quantity generators of hazardous waste.
 Hazardous wastes received each day are sorted and segregated by chemical compatibility and containerized for disposal at the proper facilities.